 How is the Digital Revolution affecting the future of our cities?
 A new season of exhibitions and events at CFCCA explores.

 Artist collective Jiū Society prepares to take over CFCCA’s Gallery 2 with their ambitious multi-media installation, Lost in Shenzhen.

-This charismatic folk and acoustic music festival in the stunning South Yorkshire countryside has a cracking family-friendly arts programme and tremendous food.
-This year, Under The Stars ups sticks to a neighbouring farm, to welcome even more festival-goers.
+This charismatic folk and acoustic music festival in the stunning South Yorkshire countryside has a cracking line-up, family-friendly arts programme and tremendous food.

 Not for the faint-hearted or easily offended, expect chaos and debauchery to ensue in this smash hit musical based on the infamous talk show.
 Coming to Hope Mill Theatre this August.

 The Village Screen will be popping up again this summer at Victoria Baths, bringing a cinema alongside fantastic street food traders and added entertainment.

 Don those dancing shoes.
 All are welcome to join in the revelry of legendary proportions in the region’s largest festival of Caribbean music and carnival arts.

 Jennifer Lopez stars in arguably her most accomplished role as Karen Sisco, a US marshal who is forced to share a confined space with the Jack Foley (George Clooney), the most successful bank robber in the US.

 ‘Possibly the best secondhand book sale in Manchester’ takes place every second Sunday of the month in the Servants Hall of Elizabeth Gaskell’s House on Plymouth Grove, a short walk from the city centre.